reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

     (blank line below)

-It will look like this on the web (Please note, this will remove one of the 2 colons):
+resulting in the following displayed text, noting that one of the two colons has been removed:

   Some text::